feincms/django-tree-queries/README.rst

   primary keys and ``tree_ordering`` an array of values used for ordering nodes within their siblings.
-- Besides adding the fields mentioned above the package only adds queryset methods for filtering ancestors and descendants.
+- Besides adding the fields mentioned above the package only adds queryset methods for ordering siblings and filtering ancestors and descendants.
 Other features may be useful, but will not be added to the package just because it's possible to do so.
 - Little code, and relatively simple when compared to other tree